thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

-- [Improvement] From Aseprite v1.3-rc2 - add a new menu group for the Brush Transformations options
+- [Improvement] Add a new menu group (from Aseprite v1.3-rc2) for the Brush Transformations options

 ## Go To